eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - stest

 ##### WorkloadControlLoop prevents restarts when receiving other workload commands
-`swdd~agent-prevent-restarts-on-other-workload-commands~1`
+`swdd~agent-workload-control-loop-prevent-restarts-on-other-workload-commands~1`

 Status: approved

-The WorkloadControlLoop shall stop triggering restart attempts of workloads when a workload command update or delete is received from the WorkloadCommandChannel.
+When the WorkloadControlLoop receives an update or delete from the WorkloadCommandChannel, the WorkloadControlLoop shall stop triggering restart attempts.

 Comment:
 When executing the restart attempts the WorkloadControlLoop might receive other workload commands like update or delete making the restart attempts with the previous workload configuration obsolete.